aitanarus/pharmafast-andriod-app/README.md

 *Must Have*
 - [X] Users must login
 - [X] Users must see available products by categories
+- [X] Users must see products by popularity
 - [ ] Users must see product details
 - [ ] Users must add products to a shopping cart